-Parties may agree that income from separate property is the owner's separate property.
-Since the Constitution expressly authorizes only spouses to make such agreements and not persons intending to marry, it may be advisable to draft such an agreement as a partition, since both spouses and persons intending to marry can partition community property not yet in existence (i.e., future income from separate property).
-Accomplishing this result through a partition, however, may not be necessary since by statute a premarital agreement becomes effective on marriage; thus, spouses are really making the agreement.
+Parties may agree that income from separate property will be the owner's separate property.
+Since the Constitution expressly authorizes only spouses to make such agreements and not persons intending to marry, it is advisable to draft such an agreement as a partition and exchange, since both spouses and persons intending to marry can partition community property not yet in existence (i.e., future income from separate property).
+Accomplishing this result through a partition and exchange, however, may not be necessary since by statute a premarital agreement becomes effective on marriage; thus, spouses are really making the agreement.
 Tex.
 Fam.
 Code § 4.004.
-On the other hand, why does the Constitution distinguish between parties intending to marry and spouses?
+On the other hand, since the Constitution distinguishes between parties intending to marry and spouses, the "safe harbor" approach is to follow the constitutional mandate of a partition and exchange.
 See Fanning v.
 Fanning, 828 S.W.2d 135 (Tex.
 App.-Waco 1992), rev'd in part on other grounds, 847 S.W.
-2d 225
+2d 225 (Tex.

-(Tex.
 1993); Dokmanovic v.
 Schwarz, 880 S.W.2d 272 (Tex.
 App.-Houston [14th Dist.]
 1994, no writ).